gMak64/bideo-downloader/README.md

 Video downloader for all my editing goats.
 Currently supports:
 - YouTube

+To run it, just download the dist file for your OS and run `main`.
+If you want to build it yourself for some reason, you can follow the directions below.

 ## How to Install
 1. Download any version of Python > 3.9: https://www.python.org/downloads/
 2. Download PyInstaller: https://pyinstaller.org/en/stable/installation.html